 Air receiver tanks are another factor you should consider when determining your CFM needs.
-Many air compressors come with an air receiver tank to ensure that tools have enough air to complete your tasks—in fact, this is always the case with reciprocating air compressors, which can run at 100% duty cycle only until the receiver tank runs out of stored air or the compressor overheats from working too hard (but that’s another story…)
+Many air compressors require an air receiver tank—in fact, this is always the case with reciprocating air compressors.
+“Recips” need an air receiver tank and can only run at 100% duty cycle until the receiver tank runs out of stored air (or the compressor overheats from working too hard – but that’s another story…)

 In some scenarios, air receiver tanks can help a lower CFM air compressor keep up with a higher CFM demand, and can be a good strategy when you don’t want to invest in a higher CFM air compressor.
 These air receiver tanks can vary in size from 5 gallons to over 100 gallons.

 Air Tool Consumption Chart

 Still wondering what this means for you?
 We’ve put together a handy air tool consumption chart to help give you an idea of how many CFM you need to run your air tools.
 We’ve also included 6 tips for choosing an air compressor, the average CFM at load (100% duty cycle), the suggested air compressor CFM, and our recommended rotary screw air compressor based on your CFM needs.

 Here’s a sneak peek: